How To Create More Sales With A Single Piece of Marketing Content

 There is a better approach.

-Here’s one example: over the last five years I’ve built up my video production business called Hot Pepper Videos, entirely from advertising and one piece of content – a landing page.
+Here’s one example: over the last five years I’ve built up my video production business called Hot Pepper Videos, entirely from advertising and one piece of content – a video.

-It’s a single webpage that converts buyers into buyers of my services.
+It’s a video that converts buyers into buyers of my company’s services.

-Our customers search for and find our service on Google, see one of our highly optimized ads, click on it, come to our well-written landing page, then inquire about hiring us to make them a video.
-Sometimes I have to turn off the ads because we can’t handle all the business.
+Our customers search for and find our service on Google, see one of our highly optimized ads, click on it, come to landing page with a well scripted video, then inquire about hiring us to make them a video.
+Sometimes I have to turn off the ads because we can’t handle all the inquiries.